 Search Menu

-• Crate your dog or confine them to another room when you have guests who are uncomfortable around dogs.
+When you have guests who are uncomfortable around dogs, consider crating your dog or confining them to another room.
 Some people would rather not interact with your dog and, in turn, some dogs are bothered by lots of visitors.
 In these situations, it’s less stressful for everybody if your dog is given something to do in their own space.

 Central Asian Shepherd Dog on leash sitting next to its owner outdoors in the summer.